 - fish-related initiatives – these projects are funded through our World Trout Grants Program

-- Your organization must be operated for the public good
+- Your organisation must be operated for the public good

-- Your organization must be a registered Australian, or have a fiscal sponsor with such status.
+- Your organisation must be a registered Australian charity, or have a fiscal sponsor with such status

-- Your organization, or your fiscal sponsor, must have a bank account for business purposes in the name of your organisation.
+- Your organisation, or your fiscal sponsor, must have a bank account for business purposes in the name of your organisation

 - Patagonia grant funds cannot not be used to carry on propaganda or to attempt to influence specific legislation, either by direct or grassroots lobbying.